teusink/jpHolo/README.md

 - Completing the Light interface.

 <h2>Change-log</h2>

+<h3>2013-09-05</h3>
+- Changed PhoneGap plugins a bit with logging (nothing special).
+- Backbutton does not exit app anymore, but push it to background (saves reloading).
+When Android does not have enough memory it will eventually push the app out of memory.

 <h3>2013-09-02</h3>
 - When left panel opens the header icon changes to the opened style.
 Like Google meant it.